Spike Island’s galleries are open Wednesday to Sunday, 12pm–4pm with the exhibition Denzil Forrester Itchin & Scratchin.

 Our reception is open Monday to Friday 9am–5pm, Saturday and Sunday 10am–12pm.

 Face coverings must be worn by everyone around the building unless you are seated in the café and eating or drinking.
 We respect that some people are exempt from wearing face coverings.
 Please use the hand sanitiser which is available in all key areas.
 Follow the arrows and maintain a safe 2-metre distance.

-Our café is now open with temporarily reduced hours: Monday to Friday, 10am–2pm for takeaways.
+Our café is now open with temporarily reduced hours: Wednesday to Sunday, 10am–4pm for both eat-in and takeaway.

 Spike Island is a dynamic arts centre that supports, produces and presents contemporary art and culture.
 A short walk from Bristol attractions SS Great Britain and the M Shed, Spike Island is free to visit.

 Every year, we programme up to eight exhibitions in our museum-scale gallery spaces, including major new commissions and rarely seen existing work by a diverse range of contemporary artists at key stages in their careers.
 We also host events throughout the year, including talks, screenings and workshops, which provide opportunities to learn more about the art on display, discover a new writer or thinker, and develop new skills.

 Our staff are on hand to answer your questions about our exhibitions and other activities; and our café is a great place to reflect on your experience over coffee and cake, or a light lunch.